 Day 2: San Jose / Sarapiqui—Rafting / Tirimbina Rainforest Center

-Depart the city and head north to the protected rain forest in the tropical lowlands of Sarapiqui, an outstanding ecotourism destination where you’ll experience the thrill of a rafting through the jungle on the Sarapiqui River.
+Depart the city and head north to the protected rain forest in the tropical lowlands of Sarapiqui, an outstanding ecotourism destination where you’ll experience the wonder of rafting through the mangroves and jungle on the Sarapiqui River, brimming with birdlife.
 Continue to Tirimbina Rainforest Center, an 850-acre reserve dedicated to research and environmental education, and learn about the region's bats.
 Joined by a resident guide, make a night excursion into the rain forest on foot to examine the mist nets that scientists put up to trap and study bats.
-Spent the next two nights at the ecolodge run by the center.
+Spend the next two nights at the ecolodge run by the center.

-Another landmark location for global rain forest research is La Selva, an international biological research station located in the Sarapiqui region.
+Another landmark location for global rain forest research is La Selva, an international biological research station in the Sarapiqui region.
 Spend a morning learning about global efforts to conserve rain forests while taking a guided walk through a section of the reserve.
 Along the way, look for monkeys, sloths, peccaries, iguanas and some of the 400 different species of birds found here.
-After lunch, head to Hacienda Pozo Azul.
-On this working ranch, explore trails on horseback as you keep a keen eye out for howler monkeys, three-toed sloths and an array of exuberant birdlife.
+After lunch, head to Pierella Ecological Garden.
+Established originally as a butterfly nursery, it has grown to encompass 12 acres of diverse habitat including restored rain forest that has attracted troops of howler monkeys, two- and three-toed sloths, rare white Honduran bats, and even ocelots, though the latter are usually hidden in the undergrowth.
+Take a tour of the excellent birding trails through the gardens and enjoy a lunch of traditional Costa Rican fare.
 Return to Tirimbina to spend the night.

-Day 4: Chocolate Tour / Danaus Ecocenter / Arenal
+Day 4: Chocolate Tour / Fortuna Waterfall Hike / Arenal Volcano

-Day 5: Arenal National Park / Canopy Zip Line / Vida Campesina
+Day 5: Arenal National Park / Campesino Experience / Canopy Zip Line or Hot Springs

 Day 6: Arenal / San Jose

-Return to San Jose and settle in for relaxing evening at Xandari Plantation Resort.
-There will likely be time to explore the substantial trail network surrounding the lodge, or to take a swim in one of several swimming pools with scenic views.
-Or, choose a beach extension and travel by road from Arenal to Costa Rica’s North Pacific Riviera today.
+After a last opportunity to wander the trails around the lodge and admire views of Arenal Volcano, it’s time to return to San Jose and settle in for a relaxing afternoon at Xandari Plantation Resort.
+There’s time to explore the substantial trail network surrounding the lodge or take a swim in one of several swimming pools with scenic views.
+Or, choose a beach extension instead and travel by road from Arenal to Costa Rica’s North Pacific Riviera today.